Serving the community for 5 decades…and counting.

 Experience the Story for Yourself

 The real story of a LeagueAires performance isn’t what happens on stage, but the connections that happen in the audience.
 We invite you to come hear one of our performances in person to experience the mission in action.
 Visit our Performance Schedule page for upcoming events.
-In the meantime, enjoy this video from the 2016 LeagueAires’ Community Performance at Colonial Church, which is primarily presented for our families and friends.
+In the meantime, enjoy this video from a recent LeagueAires’ Community Performance at Colonial Church, which is primarily presented for our families and friends.
 We hope this puts a song in your heart!